uajqq/weewx-belchertown-new/README.md

 5) Restart weewx:

+Linux:
 ```
 sudo /etc/init.d/weewx stop
 sudo /etc/init.d/weewx start
 ```

+Refer to weewx documentation for starting/restarting in other operating systems.

-6) Wait for an archive period, or run `sudo wee_reports` to force an update
+6) Wait for an archive period, or run `sudo weectl report run` to force an update

 7) Browse to your website to see the skin.
 It may be in a belchertown subdirectory.